top of page

 Heavy

-Moderate; occasional tile replacement and underlayment checks
+Moderate; broken tiles and underlayment need periodic checks

 30–50 years